distributed-system-analysis/pbench/docs/API/V1/contents.md

 ## Response body

-This API returns an `application/json` response body consisting of a JSON object describing the file or directory at a target `<path>` within a dataset tarball.
+The `application/json` response body consists of a JSON object describing the file or directory at a target `<path>` within a dataset tarball.

 When the `<path>` refers to a directory, the response object is described in [Directory object](#directory-object); when the `<path>` refers to a file, the